Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

                                  of the comparison/evaluation (denoted by an integer 3 being returned).
 The Evaluation/comparison process stops and sends along the tie result onto the next main stage: Result Return.

- - 6) Result Return (End of validator/evaluator): The result of the evaluation stage is determined.
+ 6) Result Return (End of validator/evaluator/comparator): The result of the evaluation stage is determined.
 In the current implementation,
       the result is not actually returned, but rather it is used to print the winner to the console.

- - 7) Loop (End of Core Module Process): Steps #iii-vi are repeated until the vector list containing all hands is depleted.
+ 7) Loop (End of Core Module Process): Steps #iii-vi are repeated until the vector list containing all hands is depleted.
 The condition
-      for continuing is determined if the allHands member of a pokerCompare object is empty.
+      for continuing is determined if the allHands member of a pokerCore's object is empty.

- ## Core Module Redesign Considerations
+ ## Core Module Considerations (Planned Features)

  This section provides a non-exhaustive list of considerations that should be factored when using the core module.
  Depending on one's intended goals, these are some of the considered behaviors/changes an integrator may want.
 Of course, the redesign is fully up to the integrator's own discretion.

- - Updating the Evaluator's Hands to Evaluate:
+ - Updating the Evaluator's Hands to Evaluate
      The evaluator will run through the populated pairs in its allHands member (a vector of strings where each string is a hand that will be evaluated).
-     This method may be accessed by the pokerCompare's "setHands" function.
+     This method may be accessed by the pokerCores's "setHands" function.
      The vector of strings passed in will overwrite the previous vector.
-     Please do know that a pokerCompare object's allHands member may be instantiated or dynamically set using the constructor or manipulator functions.
+     Please do know that a pokerCore object's allHands member may be instantiated or dynamically set using the constructor or manipulator functions.

- - Use Without File Input:
+ - Use Without File Input
      If not one wishes to not read from a file, the "setAllHands" function should not reverse the vector upon return.
 The default implementation assumes file input, and applies this to correctly sequence the order of evaluation.
-     As a pokerCompare object only needs a vector of string to work, the manner in which this vector generated or passed into it does not matter.
+     As a pokerCore's object only needs a vector of string to work, the manner in which this vector generated or passed into it does not matter.
 This is left up to the integrator's design, and intended usage.

- - Only Determining the Winner of a Comparison:
+ - Only Determining the Winner of a Comparison
      The default behavior does involve using the resulting winner (or tie) upon a finished evaluation round/cycle, but currently does not return it.
-The function "compareAll" in pokerCompare.h/cpp captures the the resulting winner of an evaluation/comparison process as an integer called "result" (an int with three outcomes: "1" first hand wins, "2" second hand wins, or "3" a resultant tie between both hands).
+The function "compareAll" in pokerCore.h/cpp captures the the resulting winner of an evaluation/comparison process as an integer called "result" (an int with three outcomes: "1" first hand wins, "2" second hand wins, or "3" a resultant tie between both hands).
 Changing the function behavior to just returning the result at the end, and removing the loop would be a quick method to integrate the evaluator.
 Likewise, if printing of the result is not desired it may be omitted.

- - Single Pair Evaluation:
+ - Single Pair Evaluation
-     If one wishes to only evaluate one pair, a few changes would be required. a quick'n'dirty approach (not recommended) could be that the pokerCompare object is only passed a string vector which contains a pair of hands.
+     If one wishes to only evaluate one pair, a few changes would be required. a quick'n'dirty approach (not recommended) could be that the pokerCore object is only passed a string vector which contains a pair of hands.
 Likewise, the object is only instantiated with a pair or updated with a pair.
-Otherwise, it will go go through all hands until depletion with how "compareAll" is currently implemented in pokerCompare.h/cpp.
+Otherwise, it will go go through all hands until depletion with how "compareAll" is currently implemented in pokerCore.h/cpp.
      An alternative and recommended approach would be to duplicate the implementation of "compareAll" into a new function (e.g., "compare" or "singleCompare"), and omit the while loop with preservation of the inside logic.
      Since the all hands vector will be modified by reference upon a call to "compareAll" or one's single compare function, the removal of the last round/cycle of hands is handled by its logic.
-Numerous advantages are observed from this approach such as requiring only one pokerCompare object or easily observing an upcoming evaluation's pair.
+Numerous advantages are observed from this approach such as requiring only one pokerCore object or easily observing an upcoming evaluation's pair.

- - A Definitive Evaluator:
+ - A Definitive Evaluator
      The comparison aspect of the module is an added feature.
 If one just wished to be able to determine a hand's definitive strength
-     (or "quality" with regards to its composition for ranks), one would just require forcing deep evaluation with every hand passed in, adding a function to simply pop the next hand in the pokerCompare object's allHands member and convert it into a vector of cards, and then calling the function "getTieBreakScore" (might want to be renamed or cloned with a different name to something like "getHandScore").
+     (or "quality" with regards to its composition for ranks), one would just require forcing deep evaluation with every hand passed in, adding a function to simply pop the next hand in the pokerCore object's allHands member and convert it into a vector of cards, and then calling the function "getTieBreakScore" (might want to be renamed or cloned with a different name to something like "getHandScore").
      This function undergoes the deep evaluation only used when both hand's rank is equal and a tie break is required.
 It returns an integer which is the calculated score of the hand passed into it.
 The function serves as a stand-alone hand evaluator that can return a particular hand's definitive strength given in a card format (vector of string vectors where each element of the outer vector is a card, and each element within the string vector is a string representing a card; an example would be "5H" for the card "five of hearts", and this would be in the vector of vectors as an elementing like this, "[****["5H"]****, ["AC"], ["KC"], ["3S"], ["2D"]]").
+This is the primary goal of the project.

 ### Closing Remarks
 To conclude this section, an integration will require some changes to get working within a larger project as a module.